-The Massachusetts State Ethics Commission nixes teacher gifts worth more than $50.
+The Massachusetts State Ethics Commission has nixed teacher gifts worth more than $50.
 Foul or fair?

 David Giannotti, spokesman for the State Ethics Commission, told the Globe: "People need to understand that teachers are public employees and subject to the conflict-of-interest law.
 Gifts have a tendency to unlevel the playing field and can be exploited."
 Giannotti added that even a gift that was less than $50 could violate state law if it was given in the hopes of creating favoritism, such as changing a kid's grade or giving the child a positive recommendation.

-The article goes on to mention that The Emily Post Institute says both public and private schools should be instituting a spending limit on teacher gifts, as opposed to the ridunkulous bonuses some California teachers copped to, like Prada bags, Rolex watches -- even HDTVs.
+The article goes on to mention that the Emily Post Institute says both public and private schools should be instituting a spending limit on teacher gifts, as opposed to the ridonkulous bonuses some California teachers copped to receiving, like Prada bags, Rolex watches -- even HDTVs.

 What do you guys think?
 Should there be restrictions imposed on teacher gifts for the sake of fair play?
 And if so, what are cost-effective ways parents can show their appreciation?

 |Vivian Manning-Schaffel has written for Babble, Parenting, The Advocate, The New York Post, Business Week and a variety of other publications and lives and works in the heart of breeder Brooklyn with her husband and two kids.
 She authors two pop-culture blogs -- The Mad Mom and A Hag Supreme -- and is on the Web at vivianmanningschaffel.com.|